Fretuks/Fretuks/README.md

 ## About Me
 - Curious and always learning
-- I like working across the stack—from UI polish to backend logic
+- I like working across the stack, from UI polish to backend logic
 - Open to collaboration and feedback

 ## Tech & Tools